x71c9/uranio-cli/README.md

 ### Installation

-Uranio CLI requires [Node.js](https://nodejs.org).
+Uranio CLI requires [Node.js](https://nodejs.org), version 14 or above.
 To install `uranio-cli`, run the following command from any directory in your terminal:

 ```bash
 npm install uranio-cli -g